publishpress/PublishPress-Future/readme.txt

 ## Display the Action Date in Your Content

-PublishPress Future allows you to place automatically show the expiry or action date inside your articles.
+PublishPress Future can automatically show the expiry or action date inside your articles.
 The date will be added at the bottom of your post.

 [Click here to see the Footer Display options](https://publishpress.com/knowledge-base/footer-display/).